partykit/partykit/packages/partysocket/README.md

 _(Forked from the wonderful [reconnecting-websocket](https://github.com/joewalnes/reconnecting-websocket/) project, updated with pending PRs and bugfixes)_

-WebSocket that will automatically reconnect if the connection is closed.
+A better WebSocket that Just Works™

 ## Install